Employment Solicitors in Manchester and London with a wealth of experience in dealing with Termination And Settlement Agreements

 - Follow the ACAS guidelines

-A settlement agreement is a written agreement between the company and the employee outlining the terms of the termination.
+A settlement agreement is a written agreement between the company and the employee outlining the terms of the termination of employment.
 The employee will agree not to bring any claims against the company in return for a payment.

 A settlement agreement can be used where you do not want to go through the procedure for dismissing an employee, or you are concerned about a potential claim and want to remove the risk.

 For the settlement agreement to be legally binding your employee needs to get independent legal advice, otherwise the agreement cannot be enforceable.
 Employers generally pay for the legal advice up to a certain fee which will depend on the circumstances.
 You should provide a settlement agreement to the employee in advance so that they have reasonable time to consider the terms outlined in the settlement agreement.

 How can Monarch Solicitors help?